Sematre/FastReflection/README.md

 [![License][license-image]][license-url]

-A simple equation parser for Java.
+A simple way to implement reflections in Java.

 ## Code example